-Fiscal law professor Attiya Waris, who investigated his country’s flower trade, told Trouw that international tax treaties and the Kenyan tax system are giving foreign investors plenty of opportunities for tax dodging.
-‘Kenya gives them land but the profits go elsewhere,’ he told the paper.
+Fiscal law professor Attiya Waris, who investigated her country’s flower trade, told Trouw that international tax treaties and the Kenyan tax system are giving foreign investors plenty of opportunities for tax dodging.
+‘Kenya gives them land but the profits go elsewhere,’ she told the paper.

 The Kenyan Flower Council, a lobbying organisation representing 80% of growers, said it was not aware of the tax avoidance schemes but said taxes in Kenya are high and the sector is struggling.
 Exports also fell 22% recently because of drought.

 Flower industry umbrella group RoyalFlora Holland told the paper that the Dutch growers are bringing jobs and expertise.
 However, the sector has been criticised for bad working conditions and damage to the environment, despite the fact that most Dutch growers in Kenya have the Fairtrade label, Investico found.

 ‘The subject of tax in relationship with sustainable development is not yet on the agenda,’ a spokesman for RoyalFlora Holland said.
 ‘But perhaps we should talk to those involved.’